Sunstone Hotel Investors, Inc. [SHO] – Mismatched value and price: Is it Worth Buying?

 Fundamental Analysis of Sunstone Hotel Investors, Inc. [SHO]

-Turning to investigate this organization’s capital structure, Sunstone Hotel Investors, Inc. [SHO] has generated a Total Debt to Total Equity ratio of 37.70.
-Similarly, its Total Debt to Total Capital is 27.38, while its Total Debt to Total Assets stands at 25.27.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 3.93, and its Long-Term Debt to Total Capital is 40.36.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 12.55 and its Total Debt to EBITDA Value is 3.06.
-The Enterprise Value to Sales for this firm is now 2.88, and its Total Debt to Enterprise Value stands at 0.30.
-Sunstone Hotel Investors, Inc. [SHO] has a Price to Book Ratio of 1.20, a Price to Cash Flow Ratio of 9.63 and P/E Ratio of 23.97.
+This company’s Enterprise Value to EBITDA is 12.34 and its Total Debt to EBITDA Value is 3.18.
+The Enterprise Value to Sales for this firm is now 2.83.
+Sunstone Hotel Investors, Inc. [SHO] has a Price to Book Ratio of 1.31, a Price to Cash Flow Ratio of 10.80 and P/E Ratio of 22.95.
 These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.

-Shifting the focus to workforce efficiency, Sunstone Hotel Investors, Inc. [SHO] earns $24,146,938 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 31.15 and its Total Asset Turnover is 0.30.

 Conclusion: Is Sunstone Hotel Investors, Inc. [SHO] a Reliable Buy?